feagi/godot_feagi_integration/docs/user_guide.md

 If you wish to learn more about FEAGI itself, please check out its github [here](https://github.com/feagi/feagi).

 Note you will need access to FEAGI either online via our cloud hosted NeuroRobotics Studio (NRS), or a self hosted instance of FEAGI.
-More details here (TODO)
+More details [here](https://alpha.neurorobotics.studio)

 ## Installation